'Rattled' Mali junta calls for protests against ECOWAS sanctions | DW | 11.01.2022

 For him, Mali is already re-orienting "towards Russia, China, and Turkey in the area of security policy.
 There are also new partnerships in this area.
 So the Malian government military government is by no means dependent on ECOWAS."

 The nation of 19 million people continues to battle security threats posed by Islamist extremists operating in the Sahel region.
-Moreover, the recent withdrawal of French troops from parts of the country has exposed its vulnerability further.
+Moreover, the recent withdrawal of French troops from parts of the country has further exposed its vulnerability.

 Edited by: Chrispin Mwakideu